 Once I had reached the bottom of the hill, I began walking around again, and realized I was somewhere in Dallas.
 Still thinking about what Einstein had been teaching, I thought that I needed to make a collage and that perhaps I could even use some of Einstein's principles in the collage.
 I could see that if I were to make a beautiful collage, I would have to pay special attention to the smallest details.

-I envisioned the collage as a large, almost life-sized representation of Rodin's statue "The Thinker".
+I envisioned the collage as a large, almost life-sized representation of Rodin's statue "The Thinker."
 I contemplated leaving the neck out of the collage so that the head would appear to be floating over the body.

 I continued walking until I reached a tall office building.
 Sauntering inside, I ascended to the top floor, where I discovered a restaurant.
 I strode through the quiet family restaurant, feeling strong and virile.
 I was wearing a tee shirt which accentuated the muscles that I had lately been developing.
 Thinking I might want something to eat, I began looking at the plates on the tables as I walked past the booths.
 The plates were filled with typical helpings of vegetables and meat.
-Although I did want any meat, I thought I might order some vegetables.
+Although I did not want any meat, I thought I might order some vegetables.

-Dream Journal Home Page
+Dream Epics Home Page

-Copyright 2002 by email@example.com
+Copyright 2021 by email@example.com